Vai al contenuto principale

 - completeness of the answers

-- adequate selection of the relevant arguments
+- selection of relevant arguments

 - autonomous organization and elaboration of the answer